White House ‘Destroyed’ Documents Instead Of Turning Them Over To Mueller, Alleges Former Aide

 It remains unclear whether or not Omarosa Manigault Newman is telling the truth or not but President Donald Trump has already been accused of obstructing Mueller’s investigation.
 As previously reported by The Inquisitr, Robert Mueller wrote in his final report that the president had attempted to obstruct justice but failed to do so because his aides refused to follow orders.

-Mueller did not charge Trump with the crime but he outlined a number instances which are being interpreted as Trump’s attempts to obstruct the probe.
-Mueller will testify before the United States Congress soon, and likely reveal whether or not he believes Trump is guilty of obstruction.
+Mueller did not charge Trump with the crime but he outlined a number of instances which are being interpreted as Trump’s attempts to obstruct the probe.
+Mueller will testify before the United States Congress soon and likely reveal whether or not he believes Trump is guilty of obstruction.